Wellesley College Digital Repository Policy

-A broad array of file formats is accepted by the DSA, including text, data, images, audio, and video files.
+A broad array of file formats is accepted by the Digital Repository, including text, data, images, audio, and video files.
 In some cases objects may be excluded due to file type or size.
 LTS recommends that, whenever possible, content be submitted in file formats that can be read by a screen reader (such as Microsoft Word, text files, and some PDF files; alt and longdesc attributes for images and graphical elements; and captioning for videos to name a few).
 For additional information contributors should contact LTS or Wellesley College Accessibility and Disability Resources.

 5.8 Authors' Rights